 Breast lift (mastopexy) is a surgical procedure that lifts breasts that have begun to sag as a result of pregnancy, weight loss, aging, or genetics.
-In many instances a breast lift can be performed in conjunction with a breast augmentation (breast implants) to give better projection, fullness, and overall shape.
+In many instances, a breast lift can be performed in conjunction with a breast augmentation (breast implants) to give a better projection, fullness, and overall shape.

 At Renaissance Plastic Surgery, our surgeons are breast surgery specialists with extensive experience in all types of breast construction.
 A breast lift is not a simple procedure, so the skill of your surgeon is paramount.
 The areolas and nipples must be repositioned, and an excellent outcome means that you retain as much sensation as possible while achieving the look you want.

 Prior to your surgery, we will consult with you to determine how you would like your breasts to look after your procedure.
 Using our VECTRA 3 Dimensional Imaging System, we can illustrate different forms of mastopexy and different types and sizes of implants.
 Renaissance is the only plastic surgery practice in the area with this new technology.

 Click on the button below to view our gallery of real patients.click here to learn more